 Following the events of 2013, hundreds of Muslim Brotherhood supporters were jailed and sentenced to death.
 Egypt’s Defence Minister ordered the army to rebuild churches burned by protesters, and some of Cairo’s biggest churches were given armed security.

-Violence in the Sinai Peninsula increased greatly following the ousting of President Morsi, in an attempt to avenge the downfall of the Muslim Brotherhood.
+Violence in the Sinai Peninsula increased greatly following the ousting of President Morsi, in an attempt by Islamists to avenge the downfall of the Muslim Brotherhood.
 Many of the perpetrators are foreign jihadists who attack military and police facilities and Christians.
 Hundreds of police officers and soldiers have been killed, as well as civilians, and homes and churches have been torched.